 Phoebe Reese Lewis Leadership Program

 The Lewis Leadership program is an intimate cohort program developing the foundations of emotionally intelligent, resilient leadership: self-awareness, courage, purpose and community.
 Lewis Leaders will convene to learn skills in each of these domains throughout the academic year.
 During an interterm leadership intensive, students will travel to New York City to continue skill-building, connect personally with global change makers and discover one of the most extraordinary cities on the planet.
-Directed by bestselling author Rachel Simmons, the Lewis Leadership program will focus on building close-knit community, courage through vulnerability, and practice by doing.
+Directed by bestselling author Rachel Simmons, the program will focus on building close-knit community, courage through vulnerability, and practice by doing.
+The skills students build as Lewis Leaders are foundational to becoming the kind of leader who is able to engage others in inclusive, collaborative change-making efforts.

 - Jamia Wilson, Activist and Publisher of the Feminist Press